system-transparency/system-transparency/README.md

 stmanager --help-long

 ```
-According to the configured boot mode, place the OS package(s) at the STDATA partition of the stboot image or upload to a provisioning server.
+According to the configured boot mode, place the OS package(s) at the STDATA partition of the stboot image or upload it to a provisioning server.
 See [Boot Modes](#Boot-Modes)

 # Deployment
-Regarding deployment, we defined three real world scenarios which should at least support a high chance that we have covered a lot of hardware systems.
-The installation option can by set via `ST_INSTALLATION_OPTION` in `.config`.
+Regarding deployment, we defined three real-world scenarios which should at least support a high chance that we have covered a lot of hardware systems.
+The installation option can be set via `ST_INSTALLATION_OPTION` in `.config`.

 ## Leased server with MBR bootloader installation
-Bringing system transparency to already existing hardware which can’t be transformed to open source firmware machines is troublesome.
+Bringing system transparency to already existing hardware that can’t be transformed to open source firmware machines is troublesome.
 Therefore, we need to propose a solution which even works on those limited systems.
 This scenario is especially helpful for a server landscape with mixed firmware like BIOS and UEFI.
 Syslinux is used as an intermediate bootloader.
 There is both, valid boot code in the MBR (for legacy systems) and a .efi file on the first partition (for EFI systems) to load stboot.
-The disadvantage is that there is no guarantied TPM measurement of the stboot code in the installation option.
+The disadvantage is that there is no guaranteed TPM measurement of the stboot code in the installation option.

 When built as an MBR bootloader there is one artifact `out/stboot-installation/mbr-bootloader/stboot_mbr_installation.img`containing:
 * SYSLINUX (for the Master Boot Record)